Lykuid/sample-eb-project/blog.md

 so customers are not impacted by possible downtime, service upgrades, or bugs introduced from other components.
 For this we need an isolated service which is simple and robust.

-We also needed predictable response times and minimal resource constraints. the platform needed to support high concurancy without requiring a large thread or worker pool.
+We also needed predictable response times and minimal resource constraints. the platform needed to support high concurrency without requiring a large thread or worker pool.

 For this use case, we selected Amazon’s Elastic Beanstalk with the Docker Platform and Elastic Container Registry.
  Elastic Beanstalk provides us with a cluster of ingestion nodes spread across availability zones with a managed